tanzeelNiazi/sartle/README.md

 ### Want to Hire Me:

 Visit [www.tanzeel.website](http://www.tanzeel.website) or contact me on tanzeel.website@gmail.com for more information.
+Please note that I will not work on projects related to Gambling, Drugs, Pornography & Religion.

 ### Technologies I am Proficient In: